 Who designed the McLean DRS and Why?

-With years of tactical industry experience, an active duty soldier disappointed with a generic single point sling’s unrestrained movement, created his own 2-point sling.
-The McLean Sling uses our Patented Quick Release Design offers the versatility of a single point sling yet offering the ability to be retained as a 2 point sling.
+With years of tactical industry experience, active military operators disappointed with a generic single point sling’s unrestrained movement, created a new type of single point sling with a built-in retention system.
+The McLean Sling uses our Patented Quick Release Design which offers the versatility of a single point sling yet offering the ability to be retained as a 2 point sling.
 This ability to transition from a retained position to engaging targets is unmatched by any other sling on the market.

 A generic 2-point sling can be a solution to these problems but, a generic 2-point makes it difficult for the user to switch shoulders or to even reload, because of the restrained state of the rifle.

 The Quick Release Design is the best of both worlds.
-With the power to switch between a restrained position to unrestrained quickly, users will easily distinguish a difference.
-The McLean Sling can even be adjusted in its unrestrained mode to switch shoulders, increase the length of the sling, and make movement plus control much easier.
+With the power to switch from a retained position to single point quickly, users will easily distinguish the difference.